Lead scoring is essential to a well-oiled marketing and sales machine.

 So you dig in and quickly find that the lead isn’t receiving it’s full score because it has missing data values that are being used to score the lead.

-HubSpot’s lead scoring system is simple.
+Lead scoring in HubSpot is simple.
 You assign positive and negative points to attributes or actions for each lead.
 Holding a position like “Marketing Director” in a company with 500+ employees might make them more valuable and thus necessitate a higher score.
 But if you don’t have data for their job title or the company’s employee count, you aren’t going to receive an accurate score for that lead.

 3. Field Inconsistencies Lead to Inaccurate Lead Scores